Aliases for DIABLO Gene

 GeneCards Summary for DIABLO Gene

-DIABLO (Diablo, IAP-Binding Mitochondrial Protein) is a Protein Coding gene.
-Diseases associated with DIABLO include deafness, autosomal dominant 64 and nonsyndromic deafness.
-Among its related pathways are ERK Signaling and Apoptotic Pathways in Synovial Fibroblasts.
+DIABLO (Diablo IAP-Binding Mitochondrial Protein) is a Protein Coding gene.
+Diseases associated with DIABLO include Deafness, Autosomal Dominant 64 and Autosomal Dominant Non-Syndromic Sensorineural Deafness Type Dfna.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and TNFR1 Pathway.

 Promotes apoptosis by activating caspases in the cytochrome c/Apaf-1/caspase-9 pathway.
 Acts by opposing the inhibitory activity of inhibitor of apoptosis proteins (IAP).
 Inhibits the activity of BIRC6/bruce by inhibiting its binding to caspases.
 Isoform 3 attenuates the stability and apoptosis-inhibiting activity of XIAP/BIRC4 by promoting XIAP/BIRC4 ubiquitination and degradation through the ubiquitin-proteasome pathway.
 Isoform 3 also disrupts XIAP/BIRC4 interacting with processed caspase-9 and promotes caspase-3 activation.
 Isoform 1 is defective in the capacity to down-regulate the XIAP/BIRC4 abundance.